spdx/spdx-3-model/model/Licensing/Properties/additionId.md

 ## Description

 An additionId contains a human-readable, short-form identifier for a LicenseAddition.
-It may only include letters, numbers, period (".") and hyphen ("-") characters.
+It may only include letters, digits, periods (“.”) and hyphens (“-”).
+A letter is an ASCII character from “A” to “Z”, upper and lower case.

 For a ListedLicenseException, the licenseId will be as specified on the [SPDX Exceptions List](https://spdx.org/licenses/exceptions-index.html) for the